 - It’s portable and compatible with most UNIX-based systems.

-5. Comondo Anti-virus For Linux (CAVL)
+5. Comodo Anti-virus For Linux (CAVL)

-Comondo anti-virus for Linux features include:
+Comodo anti-virus for Linux features include:

 - Simply install and forget, no annoying false alarms, just solid virus protection.